tj/dox/Readme.md

 ]
 ```

 This output can then be passed to a template for rendering.
+Look below at the "Properties" section for details.

 ## Usage